algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 ### Contact {#contact}

-Should you wish to provide comments or suggestions regarding this text, we kindly request that you direct them to our email address, which is: `x7kekmg7@proton.me`.
+If you wish to offer comments or suggestions pertaining to this text, we kindly invite you to send them to our designated email address: `x7kekmg7@proton.me`.

-To ensure secure email communication, we request that you use our GPG key in conjunction with the aforementioned email address.
-You can obtain the relevant public key either from [here](https://algorithmic-sabotage.github.io/asrg/about/DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or from a public key server by entering the following command:
+For secure email communication, we encourage the use of our GPG key in conjunction with the provided email address.
+The corresponding public key can be accessed either from [here](https://algorithmic-sabotage.github.io/asrg/about/DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or retrieved from a public key server by executing the following command:

 ```
 gpg --recv-keys DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7